Evaluation of Audio Compression Codecs: Experimental Setup

 \subsection{Audio Codecs and Settings}

 Audio-compression ratio in percentage is calculated as shown in \cref{eq:setup:codec:compression+ratio}.

-The lower the compression ratio, the more storage space a digital audio file will occupy.
+The lower the compression ratio the more storage space a digital-audio file will occupy.
 Encoding speed and decoding speed are expressed in samples per microsecond and calculated as shown in \cref{eq:setup:codec:coding+speed}.

 Sample size in \cref{eq:setup:codec:coding+speed} is multiplied by two because audio tracks (usually) contain stereo signals in a left and a right channel.
 In addition, calculated speeds are divided by 1,000,000 in \cref{eq:setup:codec:coding+speed} to convert from samples per second to samples per microseconds.